Gingerbreadfork/NoForwardingBot/README.md

 ## Features

 - Detects every flavor of manual forwards (from users, channels, or external chats)
+- Removes Telegram invite links to other groups/channels and bans whoever posts them
+- Blocks messages sent by non-admin bots (including inline `via @bot` spam and quoted bot messages)
+- Removes quotes of users from other chats to stop cross-posting spam
 - Deletes the forwarded message before anyone sees it
 - Bans the sender, while skipping administrators and automatic forwards from linked channels
 - Writes every ban to `banned.log` (or a custom file) for effortless auditing